bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.5 =
+* Fix - "Booking form location on product pages" option is now compatible with WP Blocks

 = 1.16.4 - 2024/04/12 =
 * Fix - "At the earliest" option was based on events ending time instead of their starting time
 * Fix - Change activity text color in calendar editor according to Display Pack add-on settings